twizzler/Houdini-Panel/README.md

 And edited the Config.py, you can now run the main file as such and have it run forever :-)
 >python __init__.py

+[Here](https://i.succ.in/Wuvxjodv.webm) is a webm if you wish to see the panel.